 electrical workforce design

-Electrician working on commercial panel installation
+Electrician working on overhead power lines

 7,000